What is a Mastermind? A Plain-English Guide for Entrepreneurs

 Types of Masterminds

 Peer masterminds are groups of entrepreneurs at similar stages who exchange value equally.
 Paid mastermind programs are facilitated by a leader with specific expertise: members pay for access to the leader’s network, insights, and the curated peer group they’ve assembled.
 Industry-specific masterminds focus on a particular niche.
 Virtual masterminds operate online via video calls.
 In-person masterminds, often involving retreats or gatherings, typically create deeper relationships and higher accountability.
+For more, see What is Organic Traffic?
+A Plain-English Guide for Entrepreneurs.

 The Value of the Right Room